 14. After the startup logo, open the On-Screen Display (OSD) menu.
 Go to the SYSTEM SETUP: Advanced > Lamp Settings menu.
-Press MODE/ENTER on the projector or Enter on the remote control.
-The Lamp Settings page is displayed.
-Press ▼ to highlight Reset lamp timer and press MODE/ENTER on the projector or Enter on the remote control.
-A warning message is displayed asking if you want to reset the lamp timer.
-Highlight Peest and press MODE.
+Press MODE/ENTER.
+The Lamp Settings page displays.
+Press ▼ to highlight Reset lamp timer and press MODE/ENTER.
+A warning message displays asking if you want to reset the lamp timer.
+Highlight Reset and press MODE/ ENTER.

-the lamp timer.
-Highlight Reset and press MODE/ENTER on the projector or Enter on the remote control.
 The lamp time will be reset to '0'.